SAP-samples/fsm-extension-sample/samples/refresh-token-sample-ts/README.md

 - **Module System**: ES Modules (ESNext)
 - **Development**: Hot Module Replacement (HMR) with instant reload
 - **Production**: Optimized build with code splitting and minification
-- **FSM Shell SDK**: Official SDK for FSM extensions.
-It handles authentication, context, and event communication with the FSM platform
+- **SAP Field Service and Asset Management Shell SDK**: Official SDK for SAP Field Service and Asset Management extensions.
+It handles authentication, context, and event communication with the SAP Field Service and Asset Management platform

 ## Working with the Sample

 ### Prerequisites

 - Node.js installed (v22 or higher recommended)
-- Access to SAP Field Service Management
+- Access to SAP Field Service and Asset Management

 ### Step by Step